 The Group enters into transactions whereby it transfers assets recognised on its statement of financial position, but retains either all or substantially all of the risks and rewards of the transferred assets or a portion of them.
 If all or substantially all risks and rewards are retained, then the transferred assets are not derecognised.
-Transfers of assets with retention of all or substantially all risks and rewards include, for example, securities lending and repurchase transactions.
+Transfers of assets with retention of all or substantially all risks and rewards are retained, and rewards are transactions.